- A unique petrological perspective gained from looking inside an active volcano

 De Hoog., J.C.M., Hattori, K.H., Hoblitt., R.P., 2004.
 Oxidised sulphur-rich mafic magma at Mount Pinatubo, Philippines.
 Contributions to Mineralogy and Petrology, 146: 750-761.

 Hartley, M.E., Bali, E., Mclennan, J., Neave, D., Halldorsson, S.A., Melt inclusion constrains on petrogensis of the 2014-2015 Holuhraun eruption, Iceland.
 Contributions to Mineralogy and Petrology, 173:10.

 Miles, A.J., Graham, C.M., Hawkesworth, C.J., Gillespie, M.R., Hinton, R.W., EIMF, 2013, Evidence for distinct stages of magma history recorded by the compositions of accessory apatite and zircon: Contributions to Mineralogy and Petrology, v.
 166, p.
 1-19.

-The essential laboratory work within this project can be carried out within University of Leicester’s and Manchester’s Covid-secure facilities.
+Most essential laboratory work can be carried out within University of Leicester’s Covid-secure facilities.
 Automated and remote analytical routines mean that analytical facilities can be run even with minimal presence on campus.
-Gas monitoring data is available digitally.
-Samples will ideally be collected during a two week field season, but existing sample suites can be obtained from UK institutions.
+Samples will ideally be collected during a two week field season, but existing sample suites are already available at Leicester.